Retirement planning: how to prepare for your retirement

 When can you retire?

 Generally, 65 is considered the age of retirement.
-This is because you are not able to access your Social Security from the government until you are 62 and you can’t make penalty-free withdrawals from your 401(k) and other retirement accounts until you are 59 and a half years old.
+You are not able to access your Social Security from the government until you are 62 and you can’t make penalty-free withdrawals from your 401(k) and some other retirement accounts (such as a traditional IRA) until you are 59 and a half years old.

-You can make a financial plan to retire early based on your own savings and investments.
+You can make a financial plan to retire earlier than 65 based on your own savings and investments.
 The exact amount money you should have ready for retirement varies according to the lifestyle you want to have, your location, who you’re supporting, and other factors.
 There is no one size fits all answer for how much you will need to retire.

 However, there are some rough guidelines from experts.
 Some experts suggest having at least 10 times your salary available to you once you’ve retired, while others say you need at least 65% to 80% of your pre-retirement annual income available to you every year.